CENTRIC-WP4/Random-Access-with-MARL/README.md

 - *Throughput reward*:
     - success or no-success --> {0,1} | Can be defined differently (binary, ternary with success, idle and collision as feedback)
+- *Reducing collisions*
+    - This function penalizes (negative value) agents when they collide, 0 when they are idle and positive when they are successful

 Agents are *cooperative* and therefore they all share the same reward; agents can also be *competitive*, having different rewards per agent.

 Agents are homogeneous, i.e., they all have the same state, action spaces and rewards